 Are you prepared?

 Make sure you are fully prepared.
-Read our detailed guide on how to prepare and plan for a hurricane.
+Read our Hurricane Preparation Guide.

 Some quick tips for preparing include the following: